fadimedurna/our-meals-app/README.md

 - ReactDOM.createPortal(child, container): Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
 - Fragmet: A common pattern in React is for a component to return multiple elements.
 Fragments let you group a list of children without adding extra nodes to the DOM.

-For database deployment Firebase Realtime Database used.
+- For database deployment Firebase Realtime Database used.
+- For react http requests fetch Api used.

 Finally, application was deployed on netlify.
 [Our Meals App](https://our-meals.netlify.app)